Why June 30 Could Trigger a Private Credit Reckoning

 In this conversation, we discuss why the first warning signs in private credit matter so much, what I believe they are telling us now, and why investors should not wait until the broader market fully catches on.

-Click the play button on the image below to watch my conversation with Luis.
+Click on the play button below to watch my conversation with Luis.

 Why You Need to Prepare Now

-Note: Editor’s Note: Most financial crises don’t begin with headlines.
-They build quietly beneath the surface.
-And according to my colleague Louis Navellier, that may be exactly what’s happening right now in the $3 trillion private credit market.